shemalperera/Face-Expression-Change-Detection/README.md

 # Face-Expression-Change-Detection
-Facial expression change detection algorithm using optical flow technique
+Facial expression change detection algorithm using optical flow technique.
+The project is still ongoing.